rchaput/rchaput.github.io/content/authors/rchaput/_index.md

 ---

-I am a PhD Student in Artificial Intelligence, currently working at the [LIRIS](https://liris.cnrs.fr/) lab (CNRS - UMR5205), in the [Multi-Agent System (SMA)](https://liris.cnrs.fr/equipe/sma) team.
+I am a PhD Student in Artificial Intelligence, currently working at the [LIRIS](https://liris.cnrs.fr/) lab (CNRS - UMR5205), in the [Cognitive Systems and Multi-Agent Systems (SyCoSMA)](https://liris.cnrs.fr/equipe/sycosma) team.
 My thesis focuses on learning ethical behaviors for Artificial Agents through Reinforcement Learning.

 My research interests also include Explainable AI, and human-centered AI (such as Responsible AI, AI4People, etc.).